 - Workshop series: Workshops aimed at specific skill sets for student-athletes by class may be put on throughout the year.
-Workshop attendance is not mandatory but is highly encouraged, and students may attend workshops they think are most relevant to their specific situation. - Community Service: Community service hours may be turned in to the Academic Success Center staff for record-keeping purposes.
-While certain opportunities may be passed along from select outside sources, teams are encouraged to schedule community service hours on their own. - SAAC: The Student-Athlete Advisory Committee is an NCAA initiative and serves as the official voice and representation for student-athletes within the department, on campus, and in the community.
+Workshop attendance is not mandatory but is highly encouraged, and students may attend workshops they think are most relevant to their specific situation.
+Please pay attention to the Weekly Roar, Canvas, and your e-mail for specific announcements. - Community Service: Community service opportunities are offered throughout the year from the university, the Athletics Department, and the community.
+Please contact your coach or your team academic coordinator for information on how to access additional community service opportunities. - SAAC: The Student-Athlete Advisory Committee is an NCAA initiative and serves as the official voice and representation for student-athletes within the department, on campus, and in the community.
 Each team must have at least two active and willing representatives on SAAC, though teams may have more as approved by the SAAC advisor (Assistant Athletic Director for Academic Services).
-Coaches are responsible for providing a platform for SAAC reps to communicate information from SAAC meetings to the team and any concerns from the team back through their SAAC representatives. - APPLE: The APPLE team serves as a group of student-athlete leaders dedicated to drug, alcohol, and other substance peer education. - Athlete Mentor Program (AMP): The mission of the Athlete Mentor Program is to establish a positive and unified culture by guiding and integrating incoming freshmen into the campus and community.
-All new freshmen student-athletes will be paired with a peer mentor, who will be a returning student-athlete on a different team.
+Coaches are responsible for providing a platform for SAAC reps to communicate information from SAAC meetings to the team and any concerns from the team back through their SAAC representatives. - Athlete Mentor Program (AMP): The mission of the Athlete Mentor Program is to establish a positive and unified culture by guiding and integrating incoming freshmen into the campus and community.
+Selected freshmen student-athletes will be paired with a trained peer mentor, who will be a returning student-athlete on a different team.
 The peer mentor will serve as a primary resource and outstanding example of what it means to be part of the Lion family.
 Peer mentors and mentees will meet to discuss and explore student-athlete relevant topics such as campus resources and departments, course planning and registration, department policies and expectations.
-Participation for incoming freshmen is mandatory.
+For more information, please contact Casey Finnell@lindenwood.edu - APPLE Team: This group of student-athletes works to educate and empower their peers on health and wellness topics, including the effects of drug and alcohol use on sport performance and everyday life.
+For more information, please contact Michael Reese (MReese@lindenwood.edu).

-Section III Athletic Communications
+Section V Athletic Communications